OfficialTeamUIX/UIX-Lite/xboxdashdata.185ead00/README.md

 # Pre-Requisites

-* A modded xbox, that doesn't require an alternative dashboard.
+* A modded xbox, or a mod that doesn't stop you from using the xbox dashboard.
 Ideally you will be using a method with a shadowc, or a hardmod.
 We are NOT responsible if you screw anything up.
 * Xbox Dashboard 5960 that utilizes the folder xboxdashdata.185ead00
 * WinXIP v0.88 you can find this with a quick google search.
 * [TeamUIX's XBE Shortcut Maker](https://consolemods.org/wiki/Xbox:XBE_Shortcut_Maker)
-* Your favorite Hex Editor.
+* Your favorite Hex Editor; I perfer HxD
 * The files in this GIT.
+* Fifteen minutes of your time.

 # How-To
 ## Patch the XBE